 - Secondary dwellings and studio dwellings are to comply with the controls in Section 7.6, except where the controls in this clause differ, in which case the controls in this clause take precedence. - 2.
 Secondary dwellings and studio dwellings are to comply with the key controls in Table 21. - 3.
-The maximum site coverage control for upper floors in the relevant Table 16 to Table 20 may be exceeded by the combined upper floor coverage of the secondary or studio dwelling and principal dwelling, providing that: - the privacy of the principal dwelling and dwellings on adjoining land is not compromised, and solar access to the principal private open space of neighbouring lots is not significantly reduced. - 4.
+The maximum site coverage control for upper floors in the relevant Table 16 to Table 20 may be exceeded by the combined upper floor coverage of the secondary or studio dwelling and principal dwelling, providing that: - the privacy of the principal dwelling and dwellings on adjoining land is not compromised, and - solar access to the principal private open space of neighbouring lots is not significantly reduced. - 4.
 The maximum gross floor area of a studio dwelling is 75m2. - 5.
 The finishes, materials and colours of the secondary dwelling or studio dwelling are to complement the principal dwelling in its construction features. - 6.
 For secondary dwellings, windows and private open spaces must not overlook the private open space of any adjacent dwellings.
 For studio dwellings, windows and private open spaces must not overlook the private open space of any adjacent dwellings including the principal dwelling.
-Windows that potentially overlook adjacent lots must either have obscured glazing, be screened or have a minimum sill height of 1.5m above the finished floor level. - Secondary or studio dwellings and associated garages may have a zero lot setback to one side boundary and may be attached to another garage / secondary dwelling on an adjoining lot, particularly where the secondary or studio dwelling is associated with an attached or semi- particularly where the secondary of studio dwelling is associated with an attached of semi- detached dwelling.
-Formatted: Font: 10 pt
+Windows that potentially overlook adjacent lots must either have obscured glazing, be screened or have a minimum sill height of 1.5m above floor level. - Secondary or studio dwellings and associated garages may have a zero lot setback to one side boundary and may be attached to another garage / secondary dwelling on an adjoining lot, particularly where the secondary or studio dwelling is associated with an attached or semidetached dwelling.